Phone Scripts for Work--How to deliver STELLAR Customer Phone Service

-No, you don't.
+No, you don't want to SOUND scripted.
 And the way you accomplish being professional, polished AND sounding casual and unscripted is WITH A SCRIPT--in this case, a phone script that you practice over and over again until it becomes second-nature for you to answer the phone with those same words--every time (with the script modified to suit your personality, as you'll see in the example below).
-In Dan's video he talks about several things--the phone script, the Diplomatic Decline, danger and power phrases, his principle of the week and more--but just to give you a hint, I'm going over the phone script.
+In communication skills trainer Dan O'Connor's online communication training video, Dan talks about several things--the phone script, the Diplomatic Decline, danger and power phrases, his principle of the week and more--but just to give you a hint, I'm going over the phone script.

 Here's the thing about scripts.
 If you handle them correctly, they are a great help, and you'll want them in your effective communication skills arsenal.
 However, if you don't handle them correctly, you sound stilted, as though you are reading from a teleprompter--and you're reading the words of other people and you don't really believe those words.
 And no amount of communication skills training can help if your speech is stilted.
 No one wants to sound like a robot.
 Nor do we want to sound like the person who stands in front of the camera without a script or a clue, and just babbles and embarrasses himself (or herself).